Farmdrop launches a peer to peer grocery marketplace with Spree Commerce

 SPREE SUCCESS STORY

-Farmdrop represents a new economic approach to food retailing whereby the benefits of cutting out the middlemen are shared between customers who enjoy fresher, healthier food at lower prices, and smaller scale producers who enjoy best-ever trading terms.
+Farmdrop represents a new economic approach to a wellness & health marketplace whereby the benefits of cutting out the middlemen are shared between customers who enjoy fresher, healthier food at lower prices, and smaller scale producers who enjoy best-ever trading terms.